metaclass-nl/tutorial-api-platform/README.md

 -----------
 This is a work in progess and needs more testing.

-This tutorial currently only supports the api core and the (scaffolded) React client user interface.
+This tutorial currently only supports the api core, the (scaffolded) React client user interface and some chapters about the (scaffolded) Next.js client user interface.

 This distribuition is only for educational purposes and will not be updated frequently.
 If you want to run a client container for react within the standard distribution of